 Graham Holderness, Subdeacon

-Graham Holderness is a writer and critic who has published over forty books and hundreds of chapters and articles of criticism, theory and theology.
-He is acknowledged as a formative contributor to a number of branches of Shakespeare criticism and theory.
-He has published pioneering research in Christian literature and theology, in journals such as Harvard Theological Review, Journal for the Study of the New Testament, Literature and Theology, and Renaissance and Reformation.
-His book Re-writing Jesus: Christ in 20th Century Fiction and Film (Bloomsbury, 2014), is described by former Archbishop of Canterbury Rowan Williams as ‘in a different class of originality and excellence from anything so far written about the fictional transformations of Jesus’ life’.
+Graham Holderness joined St Michael’s in 1996, and was appointed Sub-Deacon in 2000.
+He has a PhD in Literature and Theology, and has published theological research in journals such as Harvard Theological Review, Journal for the Study of the New Testament, Literature and Theology, and Renaissance and Reformation.
+His book Re-writing Jesus: Christ in 20th Century Fiction and Film (Bloomsbury, 2014), is described by former Archbishop of Canterbury Rowan Williams as ‘in a different class of originality and excellence from anything so far written about the fictional transformations of Jesus’ life’; and the Church Times describes his book The Faith of William Shakespeare (Lion Hudson, 2016) as ‘impressive in its grasp of the verbal and imaginative world of Shakespeare’s audiences, persuasively connecting doctrine with drama’.